Milad/NoScript/README.md

 Firefox
 =======

-As far as I'm aware of, JS can't be disabled in FF.
+Since Firefox 23 had been released, "Enable JavaScript" checkbox was removed from the options.
+Therefore, ordinary users can't disable JS in FF.

 Internet Explorer
 =================

 Is not supported right now.

 Participate